 Brooke Ihlefeld, Digital Marketing Specialist at pc/nametag

-6. Leverage the registration process as a marketing strategy.
+6. Leverage the event registration process as a marketing strategy.

 Once you have solidified the date and time for your event, you’re ready for the next step: setting up event registration.
 Registration is at the heart of every meeting, so make sure the experience is well planned.
 An efficient registration process can put you on the right track for securing potential revenue and creating a solid first impression of your event.

 Although there is no perfect formula for building an event registration strategy, there are a variety of tactics you can use to deliver the best experience possible for your attendees.
-For example, invest in a registration app, tool or add-on that can not only get people registered for your event but also collect event data and create reports.
-Once attendees are registered, use name tag printers and scanners, event badges, lanyards, and custom signage at your registration desk to provide direction and give your attendees that polished aesthetic they’re looking for.
+For example, invest in a registration app, tool, or add-on that can not only get people registered for your event but also collect event data and create reports.

-7. Use experiential marketing to make your meeting memorable.
+7. Use experiential marketing to make events memorable.

 If you’re an event marketer, you may be familiar with the term “experiential marketing.”
 Experiential marketing is a marketing technique that involves creating unique, memorable experiences between brands and consumers.
 Each experience typically uses an activity or activation to bring brands to life in a highly interactive way.